Cumulative Games: Who is the current player?: Cumulative Games

 \section{Cumulative Games}

-In Section~\ref{sec:cumsub} we considered a specific class of self-interest combinatorial games, that are based on collecting pebbles, and showed that equilibria are efficiently computed, as expressed via the CGT outcome function.
+In Section~\ref{sec:cumsub} we considered a specific class of self-interest combinatorial games based on collecting pebbles, and we showed that equilibria are efficiently computed, as expressed via the CGT outcome function.

 Our purpose in this section is to define a more general class of games and extend Proposition~\ref{prop:SG_self}.
-(Later, in Section~\ref{sec:equiv}, we show it is general enough to capture all Extensive Form Games.)

-We first lay out the general definitions of \emph{Cumulative Games}, and in particular we generalize the outcome function.
+We first lay out the general definitions of {\sc Cumulative Games}, and in particular we generalize the outcome function.
 It is quite obvious that it is not possible to compute PSPE in every game in time that is subexponential in height, which means that a naive generalization of Propositions~\ref{prop:SG_self} and \ref{prop:SG_complex} could not apply to all games.

-Indeed, in Example~\ref{ex:auc}, we follow up on the auction game example in the Prologue, for which the proposition does not continue to hold.
+Indeed, in Example~\ref{ex:auc}, we follow up on the auction game example in the Prologue, for which the proposition does not continue to hold, even after a remodeling attempt.

-This section is in preparation for Section~\ref{sec:extform}, where we develop the required tools to reason about strategy profiles (in the EGT sense) for general Cumulative Games, and in Section~\ref{sec:valout}, where we define a general variant of the outcome function (which attributes an $n\times n$ matrix of values to every position).
-We identify a property of Cumulative Games, that is a sufficient condition for a generalization of Proposition~\ref{prop:SG_self}---see Theorem~\ref{thm:main1}.
+This section is in preparation for Section~\ref{sec:extform}, where we develop the required tools to reason about strategy profiles (in the EGT sense) for general {\sc Cumulative Game}s, and in Section~\ref{sec:valout}, where we define a general variant of the outcome function (which attributes an $n\times n$ matrix of values to every position).
+We identify a property of {\sc Cumulative Games}, that is a sufficient condition for a generalization of Proposition~\ref{prop:SG_self}; see Theorem~\ref{thm:main1}.